 Pest control, if done by a professional exterminator, can be expensive.
 If you do it yourself, it can be messy and time-consuming.
-But in either case, the biggest gripe is probably that there are bugs living in your home - and that's just gross.
-So the easier, less expensive route is to make changes in your environment that prevent the bugs and rodents from getting in in the first place.
+But in either case, the biggest gripe is probably that there are bugs living in your home—and that's just gross.
+So the easier, less expensive route is to make changes in your environment that prevent bugs and rodents from entering in the first place.

 - Don't invite bugs to live near your home.
 If there is too much vegetation growing against or on your home, or it is too dense, it becomes an invitation for bugs living there to move on into your home if their outside situation becomes too wet, hot, cold, or dry.

 - Research your plants before you plant.
-Some plants are a main food source for insects.
+Some plants are the main food source for insects.
 Peonies are a big draw for ants; bees love flowers; etc.

 - Make sure moisture drains away from the structure.
 Damp soil near the home, particularly when the rest of the yard is mostly dry, is irresistible to many insects.